kachick/dotfiles/README.md

 Manually install belows

-1. Ubuntu.
-Or Ubuntu on WSL2 or lima
+1. "Ubuntu" or "Ubuntu on WSL2 or lima"
 1. [`./bootstrap.sh`](bootstrap.sh)

-See .zshrc for overview and create symlinks to my $HOME And do below
+See [.zshrc](.config/.zshrc) for overview and create symlinks to my $HOME And do below

 1. `zprezto-update`